 Student debt has been climbing year after year.
-In fact, nationwide student debt tops out at over $1 trillion!
+In fact, nationwide student debt tops out at over $1.5 trillion!
 Nobody wants to be trapped in such a situation, so students often need to look for other sources of money for school.
 One such source is a scholarship.

 Scholarships: we’ve all heard of them, but it seems that only a few students actually get them.
 The most well-known scholarships are the ones that are won by the most exceptional students nationwide, such as the National Merit Scholarship or the Horatio Alger Foundation.

 Here at ElitePersonalFinance, we’ve written a truly comprehensive guide explaining what scholarships there are, how you can get them, and how any prospective undergraduate student can take advantage of what’s available.
-That includes current high school students, people who graduated high school or got their GED, and military personnel.
+That includes current high school students, people who graduated high school, got their GED, and military personnel.

 Scholarships are essentially money that is given to a student to be used on school expenses.
 This money is not a loan and does not have to be repaid.
-However, most scholarships come with certain conditions: typically with a GPA maintenance requirement, or a requirement to attend a specific school.
+However, most scholarships come with certain conditions: typically with a GPA maintenance requirement or a requirement to attend a specific school.

-Private universities, especially those which are highly ranked and very selective, are the most likely to give large amounts of financial aid to those who qualify.
+Private universities, especially those highly ranked and very selective, are the most likely to give large amounts of financial aid to those who qualify.
 For example, Stanford University intends for any student whose family makes less than $120,000 a year to not pay anything toward tuition.

 If this deadline is not met, you may be unable to register for school!

 The FAFSA is short for the Free Application for Federal Student Aid.
-It acts as two things: first, it acts as an application form to quality for government loans and grants.
+It acts as two things: first, it acts as an application form to qualify for government loans and grants.
 Second, it acts as a record of what a student is eligible for.
 To fill out the FAFSA, you need the following information:

 A high (1400+ critical reading and math) SAT or high (32+) ACT will generally be one of the requirements for a prospective student to earn a merit-based scholarship from a college or university, as well as a high (top 10% or better) grade point average (GPA) in their high school.
-Often times, merit-based scholarships are awarded to the top high school performers in the entering class.
+Often, merit-based scholarships are awarded to the top high school performers in the entering class.

 To find out what merit-based scholarships are available from your prospective university, check out their website.
 Failing that, give them a call!

-Merit-based scholarships are often the best opportunity for current students to save some money on the following year’s tuition.
+Merit-based scholarships are often the best opportunity for current students to save some money in the following year’s tuition.
 By achieving high grades (generally, on the 4.0 scale, a 3.7+ will suffice, but this depends on the school + the award), there are many scholarships that a current student will have the opportunity to apply to.

 There are two types of merit-based scholarships.
 The first type is automatically applied to a student’s financial aid package either upon entrance to the school or soon after the aid is awarded.
 Students do not have to apply for these and are instead contacted about winning the scholarship due to their grades.

-It’s quite well known that a student athlete can potentially get a full ride to a competitive university by simply committing him or herself to that university’s sports team.
+It’s quite well known that a student-athlete can potentially get a full ride to a competitive university by simply committing him or herself to that university’s sports team.
 We are going to explain a little bit more in detail about how these scholarships work.

-In order to keep an athletic scholarship, two main things must be maintained: (1) the student must continue to represent the school in the sport for which the scholarship was offered, and (2) the student must remain eligible to play, which typically requires a 2.0 GPA or higher.
+To keep an athletic scholarship, two main things must be maintained: (1) the student must continue to represent the school in the sport for which the scholarship was offered, and (2) the student must remain eligible to play, which typically requires a 2.0 GPA or higher.